civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 33

-      **(1)** If the Minister has reasonable grounds to believe that a person **or vessel** has committed a violation, the Minister may
+      **(1)** If the Minister has reasonable grounds to believe that a person or vessel has committed a violation, the Minister may

-        enter into an assurance of compliance with the person **or vessel** that
+        enter into an assurance of compliance with the person or vessel that

-        identifies the violation and provides that the person **or vessel** will comply with the provision to which the violation relates within the period, and be subject to the terms and conditions, specified in the assurance,
+        identifies the violation and provides that the person or vessel will comply with the provision to which the violation relates within the period, and be subject to the terms and conditions, specified in the assurance,

   **(2)** Subparagraph 33(1)(a)(iii) of the English version of the Act is replaced by the following:

-    sets out the penalty, fixed by or within the range fixed by the regulations, that the person **or vessel** would have been liable to pay for the violation if the assurance had not been entered into; or
+    sets out the penalty, fixed by or within the range fixed by the regulations, that the person or vessel would have been liable to pay for the violation if the assurance had not been entered into; or

   **(3)** The portion of paragraph 33(1)(b) of the English version of the Act before subparagraph (ii) is replaced by the following:

-    issue, and cause to be served on the person **or vessel**, a notice of violation that names the person **or vessel**, identifies the violation and sets out
+    issue, and cause to be served on the person or vessel, a notice of violation that names the person or vessel, identifies the violation and sets out

-    the penalty, fixed by or within the range fixed by the regulations, that the person **or vessel** is liable to pay for the violation,
+    the penalty, fixed by or within the range fixed by the regulations, that the person or vessel is liable to pay for the violation,

   **(4)** Subsection 33(2) of the English version of the Act is replaced by the following:

-    **(2)** The Minister may extend the period specified under subparagraph (1)(a)(i) if the Minister is satisfied that the person **or vessel** is unable to comply with the assurance of compliance for reasons beyond the person **or vessel**'s control.
+    **(2)** The Minister may extend the period specified under subparagraph (1)(a)(i) if the Minister is satisfied that the person or vessel is unable to comply with the assurance of compliance for reasons beyond the person or vessel's control.

 ### Section 74